lucioveloso/lambda-toolkit/README.md

 ```
 ![Alt text](https://s3-eu-west-1.amazonaws.com/lucio-public-bucket/lambda-tail.gif "How it works")

+* For debbuging, you should use the ./lt **receiver** instead **tail** (running from your IDE)
+* The tail feature interacts directly with Cloud Watch.
+So, you must tail only lambda functions existing in AWS.

 ## Usage

 Lambda-toolkit offers a lot of resources around your lambda environment.
 You can see the available commands in lambda toolkit just running the binary without arguments.